alexdiwa/p-mar-20-11ty/README.md

 ## Alex Diwa's CV & Portfolio, March 2020

-This is an up-to-date CV and Portfolio site that I rustled up using [Eleventy](https://www.11ty.dev/).
+This is an up-to-date CV and Portfolio site that I built using [Eleventy](https://www.11ty.dev/), HTML, CSS + Sass.
+Emoji set provided by [Twemoji](https://github.com/twitter/twemoji).